NIEM/NIEM.github.io/json/whatis/index.md

 blocks for data; developers choose the blocks they want and assemble them into the data structure they are trying to create.

-### The NIEM data model
+### The NIEM data model {#model}

-Following the LEGO analogy, then, the
-NIEM data model is a generic box of LEGO blocks that can be used to create many different LEGO structures.
-The NIEM model is the collection of data components created by the NIEM community, created because they will be useful in many different data resources.
-Developers look through the box, choose those components that satisfy their business need, and leave the rest.
+Following the LEGO analogy, the NIEM data model is a generic box of LEGO blocks that can be used to create many different LEGO structures.
+The NIEM model is the collection of data components created by the NIEM community, each created because it will be useful in many different data resources.
+Developers look through the box, choose those components that satisfy their business need, and leave the rest behind.

 ![Ref](refmodel.png){: .callout} The NIEM data model is not supposed to be comprehensive.
 It is not the uber-model of everything for